vysker/vscode-php-formatter/README.md

 * `phpformatter.onSave`: Whether files should be fixed on save.
 * `phpformatter.level`: Fixer level to use when fixing a file, e.g. psr0, psr1, psr2, symfony (https://github.com/FriendsOfPHP/PHP-CS-Fixer#usage).
 * `phpformatter.fixers`: Fixers to use when fixing a file, e.g. strict, short_array_syntax (https://github.com/FriendsOfPHP/PHP-CS-Fixer#usage).
 * `phpformatter.additionalExtensions`: Which additional file extensions, besides PHP, should be fixed as well.
 E.g. inc, without the leading dot.
+For this to work you'll also have to configure your VSCode files.associations settings (https://code.visualstudio.com/Docs/languages/overview#_common-questions).
 * `phpformatter.enableFixerLogging`: If true, the extension will log all fixer results (including errors) to the console.

 ## Known Issues